aryas1234567/arya/navigation/toolsetup.md

 <img src="{{site.baseurl}}/images/menshawn.png" alt="Tennis" width="" height="300">

-<h3>Week 2</h3>
+<h3>Week 2:</h3>
 I started to implement javascript and other features onto my website.
 I added img tags and finished my about me page.
 I also added a subpage onto my homepage that takes you to the valorant blog that I created with my partner.
 I also implemented more than one theme to make my website look better.

+<h3>Week 3:</h3>
+I began to run into a problem with my commit.
+My commits kept failing.
+I looked at the error logs on the server and noticed the version numbers for some libraries.
+I had incompatible versions of libraries, so I went back to an older version of the bin folder which restored the correct libraries, and my commit started working.

+<h3>Week 4:</h3>
+I began to create more subpages to complete the hacks.
+The first thing I added was a cookie clicker game.
+I used javascript and many buttons to complete this.
+I also added a sound effect on click of the cookie.
+The next thing I added was a snake game using javascript.
+I experimented with chatGPT and asked it to write me acode for snake, and it worked well.